rottinajb/versions-chrome-extension/README.md

-# versions-chrome-extension
+# Dotcom environments chrome extension

-Lil chrome extension to show what Dotcom build is an an environment
+A useful little tool to quickly see what Dotcom version is in which environment.